 Our ethos.

-We seek to explore the quiet tension between what grows and what is imposed.
+I seek to explore the quiet tension between what grows and what is imposed.
 Reclaimed wood—scarred by time, weather, and prior use—serves as the organic foundation.
 Its grain records years of stress, adaptation, and survival.
-Steel enters as the counterpoint: precise, manufactured, and unyielding.
-Where wood remembers, steel asserts.
+Metals enter as the counterpoint: precise, manufactured, and unyielding.
+Where wood remembers, metal asserts.

 Ultimately, the work asks where meaning resides: in what is engineered for permanence, or in what survives through adaptation.
 The sculptures do not resolve this tension.
 Instead, they preserve it—holding organic complexity and inorganic certainty in sustained, physical conversation.